s3vans/summer23/README.md

 This is a Pokemon-themed castle-defender game modeled after "Plants vs.
 Zombies".

-It conists of 5 levels in which various attackers move in from the right with the goal of reaching the left side of the screen.
+It consists of 5 levels in which various attackers attack from the right with the goal of reaching the left side of the screen.
 The player starts the level with an amount of XP displayed in the top-right of the screen.
 The player can click on falling collectibles to increase their XP.
 The player spends XP to buy